-While “rims” are used both more colloquially and universally when referring to what your vehicle has its tires mounted on – its wheels – the truth is that a rim is just a part of the wheel.
-We know it’s not the popular way to refer to it, but unless you’re talking about this specific area of the wheel, the rim is just the area the tire goes on, that surrounds the decorative area of the wheel’s hub and spokes.
+While “rims” are used both more colloquially and universally when referring to what your vehicle has its tires mounted on – its wheels – the truth is that a rim is just one part of the wheel.
+We know it’s not the popular way to refer to it, but unless you’re talking about this specific area of the wheel, the rim is just the area the tire goes on, and surrounds the decorative area of the wheel’s hub and spokes.

-However, at the end of the day we’re right there with you whether you call them rims or wheels.
+At the end of the day we’re right there with you whether you call them rims or wheels.

 What’s the difference between center caps, hubcaps and wheel covers?